henrique-coder/turbodl/README.md

 pip install --upgrade git+https://github.com/henrique-coder/turbodl.git@dev
 ```

+> [!Note]
-⚠️ **Warning**: if you already have a version installed and want to switch to a different branch (for example, to test new features or fix bugs), you will need to use the `--force-reinstall` parameter to ensure the upgrade occurs correctly.
+> If you already have a version installed and want to switch to a different branch (for example, to test new features or fix bugs), you will need to use the `--force-reinstall` parameter to ensure the upgrade occurs correctly.

 ## 🔍 Examples